-Álvaro Trigo runs one hundred seven kilometers for childhood cancer
+Alvaro Trigo runs one hundred seven kilometers for childhood against cancer

 Álvaro Trigo, with scars, runs 107 km from Segovia to Madrid, supported by the Aladina Foundation, for children against cancer.

-The logistics of an extreme run: GPS, wearables, and thermal resistance 🏃♂️
+The logistics of an extreme race: GPS, wearables, and thermal resistance 🏃♂️

 To cover 107 km non-stop, Trigo uses a GPS watch with heart rate and body temperature monitoring.
-His gear includes clothing with thermal management fabric, essential to prevent overheating in scarred areas.
+His equipment includes garments with thermal management fabric, essential to prevent overheating in scarred areas.
 Real-time tracking allows his team to adjust hydration and pace using sensors.
-Additionally, the route is planned with elevation maps to minimize steep slopes, reducing the impact on joints damaged by the burns.
+Additionally, the route is planned with elevation maps to minimize steep slopes, reducing impact on joints damaged by burns.

 Running 107 km: the perfect excuse to skip the gym 😅